Following its audacious and sell-out performances of Two Gentlemen of Verona

 Stratford.
 Punctuated by blues-style renditions of the sonnets from the Dark

-herself, To WH finally bangs the nail into the coffin of Shakespeare's
+Lady herself, To WH finally bangs the nail into the coffin of Shakespeare's

 heterosexuality.